-Below, we have listed the latest statistics available from the Center for Disease Control (CDC) and Society for Assisted Reproductive Technology (SART).
-Please note that the most recent year with finalized results is 2020.
-We have also included SART’s preliminary data from 2021 for reference.
+Below, we have listed the latest statistics available from the Center for Disease Control and Prevention (CDC).
+Please note that the most recent year with finalized results is 2021.

 Donor Nexus embryo transfers are performed at HRC Fertility in Southern California.
 Our success rates are as follows:

-Ultimately, it’s impossible to accurately predict what your chances of success are given your specific circumstances.
-However, we hope this information is helpful in providing you with a deeper look at donor embryo success rates.
+Ultimately, given your specific circumstances, it’s impossible to accurately predict your chances of success.
+However, we hope this information provides you with a deeper look at donor embryo success rates.

 Register now to receive free and instant access to our online donor database